We all have one.

 Further, the Camino de Santiago has a community of love.
 Throughout the trail, hearts can be found hidden around the trail.
 These hearts remind us of our relationships with others and the world around us through the heart chakra and the divine presence of empathetic connection that brings stillness and peace.
 Imbalances within the heart can throw the whole system off.

 Many people seek this pilgrimage for healing of past imbalances.
 Fortunately, every being is capable of healing themselves.
 I decided that I wanted to make this trek after watching the film, The Way, a film about hiking this trail to overcome loss and addictions.
 I accompanied my dear friend, JoAnna, as she had made a pact with God to make this journey.

 My intention was for adventure, culture, nature, exercise, and possibly some self-discovery.
 Through self-discovery, we learn to love ourselves through self-awareness, self-knowledge, self-empathy, and self-discipline.
 You can read more about my journey here: http://www.halfmoonyogaandart.com/blog/the-way-of-aparigraha-on-el-camino-de-santiago

-This summer, instead of reaching for the ice cream on these hot afternoons, I’m creating my own green gazpacho to feel refreshed and nourish my heart.
+These days, instead of reaching for the ice cream when I crave the comfort of smooth and rich flavor, I’m creating my own green gazpacho to feel refreshed and nourish my heart.